oliviayu/HHJMs/example/example.md

 ### Example
-To use this package, first download the source code in 'src' to your local computer.
+First download the source code in 'src' to your local computer.
 Then call the R functions using the following R command.

 ```r
 ## source all the R code